-You can observe the aging process that asphalt goes through in that it is has a very deep black color when it is first applied.
-Over time it turns grayish in color.
+Asphalt goes from a very deep black color when it's first applied to a grayish color over time.
 This graying process is caused by "oxidization."

-For homeowners, it's important to understand the ingredients in asphalt because it does need to be maintained on a regular schedule.
+Homeowners, it's important to understand the ingredients in asphalt, because it does need to be maintained on a regular schedule.
 An asphalt driveway can remain in good condition for decades if it is properly cared for.

 Knowing what can negatively affect asphalt ingredients is also important.
 Since oil, grease, gas, salt, and transmission fluid can break down the quality of asphalt and ultimately result in cracking and crumbling, these substances should be cleaned up quickly if spilled on asphalt.

 As part of preventative maintenance, asphalt should be inspected for cracks.
-Even small, hairline fissures that go unrepaired or unfilled can cause the ingredients in asphalt to deteriorate.
+Even small fissures that go un-repaired or unfilled can cause the ingredients in asphalt to deteriorate.
 With all types of asphalt, a certain amount of cracking is inevitable.
 The secret is to fill the cracks before they expand and turn into potholes or larger areas of crumbling pavement.
 There are two types of crack filler that can be used on any asphalt or concrete surface.

-- Cold liquid pour asphalt crack fill is highly effective in sealing cracks up to ½" in width.
+- Cold liquid pour asphalt crack fill is highly effective in sealing cracks up to a half inch in width.
 The product is easy to use and keeps cracks on all types of asphalt sealed for several years.

-- Hot pour crackfill is commercial-grade rubberized asphalt crack sealer that works on cracks up to 1" in width.
+- Hot pour crack fill is commercial-grade rubberized asphalt crack sealer that works on cracks up to one inch in width.
 It can be safely heated in a kettle or crack fill applicator melter and poured into cracks to seal out water, ice, and debris.
-It will keep cracks sealed for up to four years.
+Hot pour crack fill will keep cracks sealed for up to four years.

-It is easy to apply with either a spray system or a squeegee and dries quickly in three to four hours.
+Coal tar sealers are easy to apply with either a spray system or a squeegee and dry quickly in three to four hours.
 Whether you have a driveway or a parking lot for your business, sealcoating asphalt should be a priority.

 Cleaning Your Asphalt Surface

-As part of a maintenance program to clean asphalt, it's also essential to repair cracks.
+As part of a maintenance program to clean asphalt, it's essential to repair cracks.
 Cracks can be sealed quickly with either Hot Pour Crack Fill or Cold Liquid Pour Asphalt Crack Filler.
-This commercial grade product can be poured directly into asphalt cracks and smoothed off.
-Filled cracks dry in less than one hour, leaving you with crack-free clean asphalt.
+This commercial-grade product can be poured directly into asphalt cracks and smoothed off.
+Filled cracks dry in less than an hour, leaving you with crack-free, clean asphalt.